natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

       Helper address is not set
       ...

 In the first step, each value is stored in a variable and then all three values are displayed.
-The values are displayed when a string has MTU because it is the last string:
+Values are displayed when a string has MTU because it is the last string:

 .. code:: python